jfbami/intersection-risk-model/README.md

 ## Project background

 This is a portfolio and civic tech project.
-The aim is to demonstrate the HSM standard methodology, a Safety Performance Function plus CMFs, on real Seattle data, end to end, with an honest accounting of what the model can and cannot say.
+The aim is to demonstrate the HSM standard methodology, a Safety Performance Function plus CMFs, on  Seattle data, end to end

 Pull requests, issue reports, and suggestions are welcome.